mouseless/baked/unreleased.md

     for production, `Mock` and `Fake` for development
   - `DataSource` recipe is available which includes minimal features for a web application that only reads data from given database
+  - `NamespaceAsRoute` coding style is introduced where namespaces are directly reflected to the endpoints routes

 ## Improvements